 - You're limited to 10 free changes for price, status, and description in their two most popular packages.
 Most competitors offer unlimited free changes.

-In Washington, you'll also find some smaller flat-fee MLS companies that specialize in particular cities.
-These uber-local companies are more likely to offer flexible service packages and to bring more area expertise than the big guys.
+You'll also find some smaller flat fee MLS Washington state companies that specialize in particular cities.
+These uber-local companies are more likely to offer flexible service packages and bring more area expertise than the big companies.

-The city of Seattle offers a number of unique MLS listing options.
-Pricing begins at around $100 with premium services costing up to $500.
+The city of Seattle offers a number of unique MLS listing options that can help you get on the Northwest Multiple Listing Service, which covers Seattle and most of western Washington.
+Pricing begins at around $100, with premium services costing up to $500.

 Listing companies in Spokane are more limited, but you can still find a basic listing option for around $200.